UCLOrengoGroup/cath-tools/docs/tools/cath-resolve-hits.md

 **Powerful**

  * Finds the optimal result that maximises the sum of hits' scores
- * Enables visualisation of results via graphical HTML
+ * Handles discontinuous domains
  * Supports tolerance for overlaps between hits; auto-resolves any that occur

+**Transparent**

+ * Provides visualisation of input data and decisions via graphical HTML

 **Simple**